Question

 Stability

-Excellent for situations where you provided the foundational stability that kept important elements in place
+Ideal when you provided stability and kept important elements firmly in place during times of change

 Leadership